New 511 keV line data provides strongest sub-GeV dark matter constraints: Introduction

-for a Navarro-Frenk-White (NFW) profile DM density distribution for the best fit parameters considered in Ref.~\cite{Vincent:2012an}.
+for a Navarro-Frenk-White (NFW) profile DM density distribution for the best fit parameters in~\cite{Vincent:2012an}.

-However, the previous studies have assumed that positrons follow the parent DM distribution and have neglected positron propagation in the Galaxy that approximately follows an energy \textit{}($E$)-dependent diffusive motion (with $D(E) \propto E^{\delta}$, where $D$ is the diffusion coefficient characterizing their motion and the index $\delta>0$ implies that the higher the energy of the positrons injected, the faster they move from their injection point).
-This assumption was adopted since energy losses at MeV energies become the dominant process during positron propagation~\cite{Strong_1998}; however, diffusion is still very important, and leads to a $511$~keV profile that changes as a function of the DM mass, as we demonstrate in Fig.~\ref{fig:Ann_MassComp_ee}.
+However, the previous studies have assumed that positrons follow the DM distribution and have ignored positron propagation in the Galaxy, that depends on their energy, $E$ (with $D(E) \propto E^{\delta}$, where $D$ is the diffusion coefficient and $\delta>0$ means that higher energy positrons diffuse faster).
+This assumption was adopted since energy losses at MeV energies are dominant \cite{Strong_1998}, but diffusion is still important, and leads to a $511$~keV profile that changes with the DM mass, as we show in Fig.~\ref{fig:Ann_MassComp_ee}, where we also compare with the profile expected from a NFW DM density distribution without any propagation.
+Moreover, the latest data from AMS-02 \cite{AMS_gen} on secondary cosmic-rays (CRs) suggest a faster diffusion below the GeV scale \citep{Weinrich_2020, Luque:2021nxb, Luque:2021ddh, delaTorreLuque:2022vhm}.
+Also, the interaction of charged particles with turbulence in the interstellar medium (ISM) causes energy exchange and diffusive reacceleration \citep{1995ApJ...441..209H, Strong_1998, 2019Galax...7...49C}, which boosts low-energy particles to higher energies, making them diffuse faster.
+Therefore, we evaluate the 511 keV profile from the distribution of propagated positrons injected by DM, instead of assuming that it follows the DM distribution.
+In fact, some recent works \citep{DelaTorreLuque:2023huu, DelaTorreLuque:2023nhh, DelaTorreLuque:2023olp}, have shown the importance of adding propagation effects in constraining sub-GeV DM.